 - If you sell your property before rebuilding or replacement, you may have to pay additional taxes and interest.

 - If the square footage of your rebuilt home is greater than it was before the disaster, your property taxes will increase.
 Your property taxes might also rise if the exterior of the rebuilt home is of higher quality construction and materials than the home it replaced.

-- The continuation of the homestead exemption also applies to special exemptions like homeowners age 65 or older, or those with a disability, or a spouse or survivor of a disabled veteran or of a veteran killed in active duty.
+- The continuation of the homestead exemption also applies to special exemptions like homeowners age 65 or older, those with a disability, or a spouse or survivor of a disabled veteran or a veteran killed in active duty.

 - The property must be in a declared disaster area (state or federal) that has been damaged as a direct result of the disaster.

 - The property must be your residence and homestead or used for residential purposes with fewer than five dwelling units.

 - The installment payments apply to property taxes assessed before the first anniversary of the disaster.